wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/faq.md

 ### I found a mistake in the guide

-Please cLick the "Edit this page" link at the bottom and submit a pull request with the necessary changes.
+Please click the "Edit this page" link at the bottom and submit a pull request with the necessary changes.
 Thanks for helping out!

 ### `IsDLLLoaded NVTF` reports `>> 0`